magpylib/magpylib/docs/_pages/1_how2install.md

 ## Dependencies

 Magpylib works with Python 3.7 or later !
-The following packeges will be automatically installed, or updated.
+The following packages will be automatically installed, or updated.
 See [Git Hub](https://github.com/magpylib/magpylib) for respective versions.
 Packages will never be downgraded.

 - numpy
 - matplotlib